kyounger/golang-stdout-docker-example/README.md

 # golang-stdout-docker-example

+To build this multi-stage Dockerfile with Kaniko:

-git clone this repo, and then run this:
+1. git clone this repo

-`docker run -it -v $(pwd):/workspace gcr.io/kaniko-project/executor:latest --no-push --cleanup`
+2. run this: `docker run -it -v $(pwd):/workspace gcr.io/kaniko-project/executor:latest --no-push --cleanup`